 Pan-Africanism is regaining visibility in public discourse, but much of its current expression risks straying from its original purpose.
-As Oumarou Sanou argues, substituting Western influence with that of Moscow or Beijing does not constitute true liberation—it simply replaces one form of
+As Oumarou Sanou argues, substituting Western influence with that of Moscow or Beijing does not constitute true liberation—it simply replaces one form of dependence with another.
+This perspective challenges the prevailing narrative and

 By Oumarou Sanou In recent years, Russian influence in Africa has expanded at a striking pace and with strategic precision.
 From Bamako to Bangui, Niamey to Ouagadougou, Moscow has presented itself as a dependable alternative partner; one that claims no colonial guilt, imposes no lectures on governance, and attaches no democratic conditionalities to cooperation.
 In […]